MindaugasVarkalys/docker-reverse-proxy/README.md

 When run, this script does the following things:

-- Copies Nginx configuration from [nginx/TEMPLATE_CERTBOT](/nginx/TEMPLATE_CERTBOT) file to host specified domain without SSL.
+- Copies Nginx configuration from [nginx/TEMPLATE_CERTBOT](/nginx/TEMPLATE_CERTBOT) file to host the specified domain without SSL.
 This is required, so Certbot can access and verify the domain before issuing a certificate.
 - Gets a certificate using Certbot Docker image.
 - Replaces Nginx configuration with [nginx/TEMPLATE](/nginx/TEMPLATE) to run the site with SSL.